How?

 Furthermore, Klotz goes on to talk about working memory: the cognitive system that temporarily holds the information we have available for processing - meaning, the trade off between the level of detail required to complete a task and our ability to avoid what others may call 'cognitive overload'.

-Now, if we look at the state of software today, we see the Software-as-a-Service (SaaS) model delivering a continuous stream of more features, with the aim of maximising our commitment to high user adoption and renewals to monthly or annual subscriptions.
+Now, if we look at the state of software today, we see the Software-as-a-Service (SaaS) model delivering a continuous stream of more features, with the aim of maximising our commitment to high user adoption and renewals to annual subscriptions.
+What follows is bloat.

 We also have an information technology industry that, twenty years ago, made the shift to cloud computing and pay-as-you-go SaaS.
 This was countering the complexity and cost of the-then client/server on-premise hardware and clunky perpetual software licences.